Uncle Sam and Brother Jonathan: Salesmen 1876 - 1900

 The audiences and settings in these three ads are significant in relation to Uncle Sam and Brother Jonathan's respective personas of the time and useful in identifying the mystery phonograph operator.

-Audience #1 is Miss Columbia in a Kitchen.
+Audience #1 and Audience #2 circa the 1876 Exposition both have Miss Columbia by a table, with one identified as a Kitchen.
 Miss Columbia is ironing Brother Jonathan's hat with her Mrs. Potts' Sad Iron.

 Brother Jonathan finding Miss Columbia in the kitchen is a surprise but when asked why she's in the kitchen Miss Columbia says she is looking out for Brother Jonathan's reputation since he is known for having a hat that is rough and people have laughed at him for this - so she's ironing his hat.